pedroSoaresll/make-your-list/README.md

 The main technology used to build this project was **React.js** using the [CRA (Create React App)](https://create-react-app.dev).

+## Backend repository

+The backend for this project has been developed by [Arthur Soares](https://github.com/Arthur-ext) in this repository [Make Your List API](https://github.com/Arthur-ext/make-your-list-api)

 ## Features already implemented

 - [x] CRA usage